What is a Capo? How and Why to Use a Capo on Guitar

 So be sure to get a larger one made for classical guitars.

-IMPORTANT: Capos come in different sizes.
-Get a classical guitar capo if you play classical guitar.
+IMPORTANT: Guitar capos come in different sizes.
+Make sure to get a classical guitar capo if you play classical guitar.

-You can rest assured that whichever capo you choose will hold down your strings.
+Regardless if you play classical guitar, acoustic guitar, or electric guitar, you can rest assured that whichever guitar capo you choose will hold down your strings.